jasonalshamary/hungryadmin/content/Posts/bookreviewfeb.rst

 :date: 2018-03-01
 :tags: books

-I've been trying to read more recently and finished about 18 books last year.
-I am aiming for 4 books a month this year.
 This month I only finished 2 books and both of those were completed in the first week of February.
 I'll discuss the other books I didn't finish as well since there were 2 of them.
 This was a pretty bad month simply because I read a couple of books that weren't enjoyable and felt that my time was wasted which I hate doing when I read.
 Previously I gave books 100 pages for the story to get going and interest to be established and I'm going to drop that to 50 going forward.

 The Collapsing Empire
 ---------------------